DrKazlou/NRoot/README.md

 `ls`

 and you should see output with few variables, for us **v1713_N** is interested.
-N – is number of USB port which should be filled in configure file in line:
+N – is number of USB port which should be filled in `Port [v1718_N]` NumberEntry field.
-`OPEN USB N 0`

 ### To avoid some errors during driver installation:
->Skipping BTF generation for 	/home/user/Downloads/CAENUSBdrvB-1.5.4/CAENUSBdrvB.ko due to unavailability of vmlinux or any problems with vmlinux after updates
+>Skipping BTF generation for 	/home/user/Downloads/CAENUSBdrvB-1.5.5/CAENUSBdrvB.ko due to unavailability of vmlinux or any problems with vmlinux after updates

 `sudo cp /sys/kernel/btf/vmlinux /usr/lib/modules/`uname -r`/build/`